“Don’t worry about being successful but work toward being significant and the success will naturally follow”, by Oprah Winfrey.

-Differences Between Coaching and Mentoring: Understanding Which One is Right for You
+Coaching vs Mentoring: Understanding Which One is Right for You?

 What Does the term “Coaching & Lean Coaching” Indicate?

 Coaching is a procedure that aims to improve and maximize performance of an individual and help them to learn.
-It can also be defined as a development approach that allows to interact and work with other people.
+We can define it as a development approach that allows to interact and work with other people.
 An individual can develop their personal capabilities, and interpersonal skills and capacity through the process of coaching.

 Lean Coaching is beneficial for the leaders and workforce.
 Transformation in a lean management system demands sufficient time and constant practice.
-Hence, lean coaching consists of favorable and periodic interactions that help to formulate the skills required for continuous improvement, and a lean management system is enabled.
+Hence, lean coaching consists of favorable and periodic interactions.
+It is the phenomenon that helps to formulate the skills required for continuous improvement.
+And further, This enables a lean management system.

-However, over time, lean coaching may become integrated into regular daily interactions that will include both scheduled and imprompt.
-In a Lean Coaching system, the coach or the leader asks their followers questions that motivate critical thinking skills and reinforce systematic approaches that further improve how leaders lead and do their work.
+However, over time, lean coaching may become integrated into regular daily interactions that will include both scheduled and impromptu.
+In a Lean Coaching system, the coach or the leader asks their followers questions that motivate critical thinking skills.
+And also, reinforce systematic approaches that further improve how leaders lead and do their work.

 How “Lean” and “Mentoring” Relate?

-Mentoring can be defined as a long term, significant and beneficial effect on an individual’s life or style, usually which is the result of personal or one-on-one contact.
-Moreover, it can be defined as a relationship in which a more experienced person guides and passes along what they have learned to the less experienced or any junior.
+We can define mentoring as a long-term process.
+Significant and beneficial effect on an individual’s life or style, usually which is the result of personal or one-on-one contact.
+Moreover, we can define it as a relationship in which a more experienced person guides.
+And it passes along what they have learned to the less experienced or any junior.

 It is a learning and development partnership between two individuals among which one of them has vast experience and another one desires to learn.
-Furthermore, It is a relationship in which the person with more experience, wisdom level, and expertise teaches, counsels, and guides the other person to develop both personally and professionally so that the exceptional standards of performance are met.
+Furthermore, It is a relationship in which the person with more experience, wisdom level, and expertise teaches, counsels, and guides the other person.
+He does it to develop himself both personally and professionally so that the he can met the exceptional standards of performance.

 Its purpose is to tap into the existing knowledge, experience, and skills of an experienced person to the person with less experience.

-The person with experience who teaches the other person is called a mentor, whereas, the person who is being taught by another person is called a mentee.
-Mentoring is considered important to teach and develop the kind of thinking that propagates and develops the principles of lean methodology.
+The person with experience who teaches the other person is called a mentor.
+Whereas, the person who is being taught by another person is called a mentee.
+Mentoring is important to teach and develop the kind of thinking that propagates and develops the principles of lean methodology.

 Your organization won’t be able to deploy the deep understanding that is necessary for proliferating or even sustain without an embedded mentoring structure and lean methodology together.